Essential Guide to Gift Tax in Japan for Foreigners

 Chapter 2: Who Must Pay Gift Tax?

-In most cases, gift tax applies to all assets, whether they are in Japan or overseas.
-However, when a foreign national or someone living outside Japan is involved, the rules change.
-The tax rules depend on whether the person is a unlimited tax obligor or a limited tax obligor.
-This status decides whether the tax applies to both domestic and foreign assets, or only to assets located in Japan.
+In principle, Japan’s gift tax applies to all assets, whether they are inside or outside Japan.
+However, when a foreign resident or someone living abroad is involved, the taxation rules change.
+Your tax obligation status determines whether you are taxed on global assets or only on assets located in Japan.

 English Kanji Romaji